driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

       az ml model download --name mushroom-classification --download-path ./inference --version $VERSION --resource-group $GROUP --workspace-name $WORKSPACE
 ```

-In this step, the az ml model list command retrieves the version information for the "mushroom-classification" model.
-This version is then used to download the corresponding model artifacts to the specified path.
+In this step, the `az ml model list` command retrieves the latest version tag for the "mushroom-classification" model.
+This is then used to download the corresponding model artifacts.

 ### 7.2.3 Model Artifact Storage

-The downloaded model artifacts are stored within the "inference" directory, making them easily accessible for deployment and inference.
+This section describes how the downloaded model artifacts are organized for efficient deployment and inference.
+Unlike the retrieval process, this focuses on the storage and accessibility of the model files:

 ```yaml
   - name: Download API Code for Docker